 Each participant will throw out the worst score for each of five races in a series.
-For example, if there are 10 races, then two throw outs will be applied.
+For example, if there are 10 races, then two throwouts will be applied.

 Boats not registered will not be scored.
-Visiting non-local boats may be excepted from this policy at the discretion of the scorer.
+Visiting non-local boats may be excepted from this policy at the discretion of the Fleet Captain Sail.